 User access levels within Operate are managed through Security Groups.
 You can set them up by going to Settings, in the main navigation menu, then by selecting General/Getting Started > Security Groups.

 Here is where you will find the default security groups that Operate comes pre-configured with.
 You can edit any of these, using the pencil icon next to the group.
 The default security groups in Operate are:

 - Admin - Provides full access to the Operate system.

 - Center Manager - Provides read and edit access to most areas of the system

 - Reception Basic Access - Provides basic access for feature needed in order to perform reception tasks.

-Once you have named your security group, use the tick boxes in the list of modules to enable or disable an option:
+- Once you have named your security group, use the tick boxes in the list of modules to enable / disable any options you need to adjust.

 - Can Create allows the user group to create records corresponding to the respective module.
 For example, the users would be able to create new Accounts.